dsolstad/mygg.js/README.md

 # mygg.js
-Inspired by Mosquito, MalaRIA and BeEF - mygg.js (*Norwegian for mosquito*) is a tool, written in Node/JavaScript, to proxy via cross-site scripting.
+Inspired by Mosquito, MalaRIA and BeEF - mygg.js (*Norwegian for mosquito*) is a tool, written in Node/JavaScript, to proxy web traffic via cross-site scripting.
 It is small, simple, dependancy free, easy to configure and HTTPS-supported.
 The reason to use a XSS proxy is to browse through hooked browsers, which will append authentication headers, including cookies (even with httponly) automatically, that you would not otherwise get to retrieve with JavaScript.

 <img src="https://github.com/dsolstad/mygg.js/blob/master/diagram.png" alt="drawing" width="698" height="320"/>